camunda-community-hub/zeebe-message-correlation/README.md

 This tutorial uses the JavaScript client, but it serves to illustrate message correlation concepts that are applicable to all language clients.

-We will use [Simple Monitor](https://github.com/zeebe-io/zeebe-simple-monitor) to inspect the running workflow state.
+We will use [Simple Monitor](https://github.com/camunda-community-hub/zeebe-simple-monitor) to inspect the running workflow state.
 Simple Monitor is a community-supported tool, and is not designed to be used in production - however, it useful during development.

 ## Workflow

-Here is the basic example from [the Zeebe documentation](https://docs.zeebe.io/reference/message-correlation.html):
+Here is the basic example from [the Camunda Cloud documentation](https://docs.camunda.io/docs/product-manuals/concepts/messages):

 ![](img/workflow.png)

-Use the [Zeebe Modeler](https://github.com/zeebe-io/zeebe-modeler) to open the [test-messaging](bpmn/test-messaging.bpmn) file in this project.
+Use the [Camunda Modeler](https://camunda.com/download/modeler/) to open the [test-messaging](bpmn/test-messaging.bpmn) file in this project.

 Click on the intermediate message catch event to see how it is configured: